01 of 05

 Stairs are usually just seen as a way to move between levels--not as a decorative element of their own.
 But stairs comprise enough interior real estate that they deserve to be decorated, too.
 This article will describe four ways to improve the appearance of your stairs and make them function as design elements in your home.

-Note on terminology: A stair tread is the horizontal surface that your foot walks on.
-A stair riser is the vertical portion between the treads.Continue to 2 of 5 below.
+Note on terminology: A stair tread is a horizontal surface that your foot walks on.
+A stair riser is a vertical portion between the treads.Continue to 2 of 5 below.

 02 of 05

 It's common to see tiles on exterior stairs, especially with Spanish-style houses.
 But what about tiles on your inside stairways?